-Pawpaw trees grow to a height of about 25 feet and feature maroon-colored blossoms with 6 petals in spring.
-The leaves are dark green, shiny, and oval shaped with pointy ends.
+Pawpaw trees can grow to a height of about 25 feet and feature maroon-colored blossoms with 6 petals in spring.
+When grown in shady and protected areas of established forests, they only get to be 2 to 12 feet tall.
+The leaves are dark green, shiny, and oval-shaped with pointy ends.
 They can grow up to 12 inches in length.
-In the fall, foliage turns varying shades of yellow.
+In the fall, the foliage turns varying shades of yellow.

 These trees are famous for their fruit, which ripens in fall.
-The paw paw fruit is frequently described as custard-like with a flavor that is a cross between a banana and a mango.
+The paw paw fruit is frequently described as custard-like with a flavor that is a cross between a banana and a mango (though some think it tastes plainer, more like a raw potato).
 Take note that while the fruit is edible, you should never eat the skin or seeds of this fruit.
 Pawpaw contains annonacin, which is toxic to nerve cells.

 |Common Name||Pawpaw, paw paw|